os-chip-design/chip-design-intro/03_verilog.md

    * Send me your GitHub ID to get access
  * Do a real tapeout
    * Sponsored by Edu4Chip
- * Show the efabless chip
+ * Show the efabless physical chip

  ## Core Components